visit-dav/visit/docs/SphynxDocs/Quantitative/Query.rst

 Query
 -----

 VisIt allows you to gather quantitative information from the database being visualized through the use of queries.
 A query is a type of calculation that can either return values from the database or values that are calculated from data in the database.
 For example, VisIt's Pick and Lineout capabilities (described later in this chapter) are specialized point and line queries that print out the values of variables in the database at points or along lines.
 In addition to point and line queries, VisIt provides database queries that return values that are based on all of the data in a database.

 Some queries can even be executed for all of the time states in a database to yield a Curve plot of the query's behavior over time.
 This feature will be covered in more detail a little later.

-VisIt's queries are available in the
-**Query Window**

-(shown in
-), which you can open by clicking the
-**Query**
-option in the
-**Main Window's Control**
-menu.
-The
-**Query Window**
+.. _querywindow:

+.. _figure:: images/querywindow.png

+   Query window

-consists of upper and lower areas where the upper area allows you to select a query and set its query parameters.
+VisIt's queries are available in the **Query Window** (shown in :numref:`Figure %s <querywindow>`), which you can open by clicking the **Query** option in the **Main Window's Control** menu.
+The **Query Window** consists of upper and lower areas where the upper area allows you to select a query and set its query parameters.
 The controls for setting a query's parameters change as required and some queries have no parameters and thus have no controls for setting parameters.
 The bottom area of the window displays the results of the query once VisIt has finished processing it.
-The results for new queries are appended to the output from previous queries until you clear the
+The results for new queries are appended to the output from previous queries until you clear the **Query results** by clicking the **Clear results** button.
-**Query results**
-by clicking the
-**Clear results**
-button.

 Query types
 ~~~~~~~~~~~

-VisIt's queries can be divided into three types: database queries, point queries, and line queries.
-Database queries usually calculate information for the database as a whole instead of concentrating on a single zone or node but some Pick-related database queries do concentrate on cells and nodes.
-Point queries calculate information for a point in the database and several types
+VisIt's queries can be divided into three types: database queries, point
+queries, and line queries.
+Database queries usually calculate information
+for the database as a whole instead of concentrating on a single zone or
+node but some Pick-related database queries do concentrate on cells and
+nodes.
+Point queries calculate information for a point in the database
-of variable picking queries fall into this category.
+and several types of variable picking queries fall into this category.
 Line queries calculate information along a line.
-Each type of query has different controls in the
+Each type of query has
-**Query parameters**
-area (see
+different controls in the **Query parameters** area (see
-) and as you highlight different queries, the controls in the
+:numref:`Figure %s <queryparams_db>`) and as you highlight different
-**Query parameters**
-area may change.
+queries, the controls in the **Query parameters** area may change.

+.. _queryparams_db:

+.. _figure:: images/queryparams_db.png

+.. _figure:: images/queryparams_db2.png

+.. _figure:: images/queryparams_db3.png

+.. _figure:: images/queryparams_point.png

+.. _figure:: images/queryparams_line.png

+   Query parameters area

 Database queries provide a few different interfaces depending on the query.
-Many database queries require no additional input so they have no controls except for the
+Many database queries require no additional input so they have no controls
-**Query**
-button.
-Other database queries ask whether the query is to be performed with respect to the original data or the actual data, which is that data that is left in the plot after subsets have been removed and operators have transformed the data.
-Finally, some database queries ask for a specific domain number and zone or node number.
+except for the **Query** button.
+Other database queries ask whether the
+query is to be performed with respect to the original data or the actual
+data, which is that data that is left in the plot after subsets have been
+removed and operators have transformed the data.
+Finally, some database
+queries ask for a specific domain number and zone or node number.

-Point queries provide interfaces in the
+Point queries provide interfaces in the **Query parameters** area that allow
-**Query parameters**
-area that allow you to enter a 3D point or a screen space point to use as the point for the query.
-Line queries provide an interface that lets you specify the start and end positions of the line as well as the number of sample points to consider along the length of the line.
-Nearly all query types allow you to provide additional variables to query in a
+you to enter a 3D point or a screen space point to use as the point for the
-**Variables**
+query.
+Line queries provide an interface that lets you specify the start
+and end positions of the line as well as the number of sample points to
+consider along the length of the line.
+Nearly all query types allow you to
-text field.
+provide additional variables to query in a **Variables** text field.

 Built-in queries
 ~~~~~~~~~~~~~~~~

 The following table lists the query name, type, and description for the built-in queries that VisIt supports.
 The query type for database queries, point queries, and line queries are respectively marked as: DB, Point, and Line.

 +------------------------------+------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Query name                   | Query type | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          |